thhapke/diadmin/README.md

   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         Specifies yaml-config file
+  -n SOLUTION, --solution SOLUTION
+                        Solution imported to vrep before artifacts downloaded.
+  -v VERSION, --version VERSION
-  -u USER, --user USER  SAP Data Intelligence user if different from login-user.
+                        If artifact is of solution type then version is needed -u USER, --user USER  SAP Data Intelligence user if different from login-user.
 Not applicable for solutions-download -g, --gitcommit       Git commit for the downloaded files